Shinbutsu-shūgō: Assimilation process

 The fusion of Buddhism with the local kami worship started as soon as the first arrived in Japan.
 Mononobe no Okoshi wrote, "The kami of our land will be offended if we worship a foreign kami."
 Mononobe saw Gautama Buddha as just another kami.
 Foreign kami were called "barbarian gods" (蕃神, banshin) or "Buddhist gods" (仏神, busshin), and understood to be more or less like local ones.
 Initially, therefore, the conflict between the two religions was political, and not religious, in nature, a struggle between the progressive Soga clan, that wanted a more international outlook for the country, and the conservative Mononobe clan, that wanted the contrary.

 Buddhism was not passive in the assimilation process, but was itself ready to assimilate and be assimilated.
-By the time it entered Japan it was already syncretic, having adapted to and amalgamated with other religions and cultures in India, China, and the Korean Peninsula.
+By the time it entered Japan, it was already syncretic, having adapted to and amalgamated with other religions and cultures in India, China, and the Korean Peninsula.
 For example, already while in India, it had absorbed Hindu divinities like Brahma (Bonten in Japanese) and Indra (Taishakuten).
 When it arrived in Japan, it already had a disposition towards producing the combinatory gods that the Japanese would call syncretic deities (習合神, shūgōshin).
 Searching for the origins of a kami in Buddhist scriptures was felt to be nothing out of the ordinary.

-However, if monks didn't doubt the existence of kami, they certainly saw them as inferior to their buddhas.
-Hindu gods had already been treated analogously: they had been thought of as un-illuminated and prisoners of saṃsāra.
-Buddhist claims of superiority encountered resistance, and monks tried to overcome them by deliberately integrating kami into their system.
+However, if monks did not doubt the existence of kami, they certainly saw them as inferior to their buddhas.
+Hindu gods had already been treated analogously: they had been thought of as unenlightened and prisoners of saṃsāra.
+Buddhist claims of superiority encountered resistance, and monks tried to overcome them by deliberately integrating kami into their belief system.
 Several strategies to do this were developed and deployed.

 The process of amalgamation is usually divided into three stages.